Architecture Best Practices Overview FAQ

 This will ensure power management will never impact performance by entering into a lower power state (also known as c-state).

-Why does Delphix require 127GB of storage for the OS?
+Why does Delphix require 300GB of storage for the OS?

 The system partition requires space to store and operate the OS, as well as application logs, upgrade and rollback images, and enough free space to store a kernel or application core dump should it be required.

-Why does Delphix require our LUNS to be uniform and contain an equal quantity and capacity of VMDKs, yet thin provisioning is OK?
+Why does Delphix require our LUNS be uniform, and contain and equal quantity and capacity of VMDKs, yet thin provisioning is OK?

 Because our engine leverages parallel reads, we need the storage capacity and quantity of disks they hold to be consistent.
 This allows the reads and writes to be evenly distributed, and minimizes the impact of potential utilization imbalances which would create a “long tail” of higher latency on a single controller, impacting the entire engine.